Submitty/submitty.github.io/_docs/sysadmin/installation.md

    4. **Main Site URL**.
    5. **Version Control System (VCS) URL**.
 This is used mostly to allow students to submit their homework through private repositories hosted on the submitty server.
 See [Facilitating Student Submissions via GIT](/instructor/managing_git).
    6. **Institution Name**.
-   7. **Authentication Method (PAM or Database)**.
-PAM authentication requires the sysadmin to make accounts ahead of time for students and give them a password.
+   7. **Authentication Method**.
+PAM and LDAP authentication requires the sysadmin to make accounts ahead of time for students and give them a password.
 Database authentication lets students create their own passwords.

 3. Run installations specific to your university.
    For example:  [RPI Computer Science specific installations](https://github.com/Submitty/Submitty/blob/master/.setup/distro_setup/ubuntu/rpi.sh)

    ```